alan-roth/make_it_better_experiment/README.md

-# Project Mega_helloworld: Make it better
+# Experiment:  Make it better

 ## Objective
 To explore the extent to which Generative AI can enhance a simple Python program when provided with perpetually vague feedback.